ati07/backbone-experiment/Notes.md

 # Model #
- - The basic data structure which is store in databse
+ - Model is the basic data structure of database.
+Model also has some method to get control over the data manuplition.

+### Id:
+ - Id is unique identifire of model when model save to server.
+It's not created in locally.

+### cid:
+ - cid is unique identifire it's created when model is created on client side (locally) not on server.
+It is also a temporary id.

+### cidPrefix:
+ - cidPrefix helps to create cid with unique key to prevent the conflict between cid and id values.

+### idAttribute:
+ - idAttribute a property of backbone where we can define custom id to tell backbone to identify the model on basis of idAttribute if it's defined in Model.
+Otherwise backbone will identify the model on basis of id.

+### attributes:
+ - Attibutes represents the state of model in form of JSON object.

+### changed:
+ - It is a property which has all changed attributes since last changes has done.

+### defaults:
+ - By defaults hash( plain javscript object) we can set defaults data in Model.
+While creating instance of the Model defaults set attributs

 ### preinitialize:
- - it will call method when you will create the model or collection is created
+ - This method will call when you will create the model is created just before the initialization.
+We can add some logic in this methid before the inserting the data in Model.

 ### initialize:
- -  we can pass the value in model when model is initialize
+ -  Initialize method is basically inserting data in Model if Model get created with some data.

 ### get Method:
- - get value of required key
+ - By get method we can get the specific key's value from Model by passing the key in get argument.

 ### set Method:
- - set key value in Model using this method
+ - set key-value in Model using this method.
+When we set any data in Model a change event will trigger.

 ### escape Method:
- - return HTML-escape value without effecting HTML in way that HTML show in correct way
+ - Escape Method return the HTML-escape (convert to safe HTML entity equivalent) value without effecting HTML in way that HTML show in correct way.

 ### has Method:
  - This method check that provided key is exist in model or not.
+It's return true or false.

 ### unset Method:
- - it will remove key-value from model
+ - If we want to remove single value or multiple value from Model then we can use to remove those data form Model.
+And after removing the data it fire the change event.

 ### clear Method:
- - It will clear all alltribute from model
+ - If we want to make empty the model then we can use clear method to delet all data from Model After removing the data it fire change event.
+If we don't want to trigger that event then we can pass silent in option.

 ### toJSON:
- - return a shallow copy of attributes from model
+ - return a shallow copy of attributes from model in JSON object.

+### Sync:
+ - Sync method is make communication between model and server and keep syncing with data changes with model and server database.
+It uses RESTful Api HTTP request to communicate.

+### fetch:
+ - Whenever we want to make a request to get data from sever we use fetch method.
+It uses sync method internally to make a reuqest.

+### save:
+ - Save method used to save the data in server database.
+Save method check if model is new then it hits create method automatically. and if find existing model then hits update method.
+If we want to change update method to patch by then we need to set patch true in argument.

+### destroy:
+ - Destroy method delete the model from sever using DELETE HTTP request by sync.

+### Validate:
+ - By default save method validate the model but if we want to make own validate method we can override with our custom logic.

+### validationError:
+ - Whenever validation is failed then return validation error.

+### url:
+ - This method return a relative url from urlRoot or url of collection and model Id.

+### urlRoot:
+ -  urlRoot is used if there is not collection of models.

+### isNew:
+ - This method check id in model if there is id present then it's not new for server.
+If there is not id found in model then it's new.

+### hasChanged:
+ - This method check the attributes in changed then it's return true otherwise false.

+### changedAttributes:
+ - It returns all changed hash attributes if attributes not changed then it return false.

+### previous:
+ - It returns previous value of attributes which has last changed in model.

+### previousAttributes:
+ - It return a copy of last changed previous attributes from model.

 ### isValid:
  - this method will invoke whenever model attributes set or save and validate the model data